Stikyhooves/dfhack/README.md

   6. ***Behold the relations.*** I designed this to work with dot and neato arrangements.
 I like both for different reasons.

+### Plans:
+Goals for the next week or so:
+- I need to account for dead children (who do are not currently listed in the graphviz.
+- I need to differentiate between dead and 'off site' dwarves in the graphviz.